AOEpeople/aoe_technology_radar/data/radar/2021-07-01/team-start-page.md

 Simply things, everyone should know.

-At AOE we care to have a team start page for each team in our wiki.
+At DCX we care to have a team start page for each team in our wiki.